vrlong1/playground-fortressjs/markdowns/fortressjs-start.md

 ## Install FortressJS

 FortressJS is easy to install and deploy.
-You just need to follow these steps to begin with FortressJS :
+You just need to follow this step to begin with FortressJS :

 `git clone https://github.com/seraum/fortressjs `